-The States Parties have developed innovative mechanisms to assist them in the pursuit of their aims and they have shown great flexibility in making adjustments to this machinery to ensure that it matches evolving needs.
+The States Parties have developed innovative mechanisms for the implementation of the Convention and have shown great flexibility in adjusting this machinery to ensure that it matches evolving needs.
 The States Parties have made it clear that they retain full ownership over the mechanisms they have established, including by remaining committed to oversee and finance this machinery.
-To this end, the States Parties commit to the following:
+To this end, the States Parties will take the following actions:

-- 29. All States Parties will adequately share the burden of the costs of the implementation machinery that they have established. - 30.
-States Parties will make use of synergies with other relevant instruments of international humanitarian and human rights law with a view to enhancing implementation of the Convention, streamlining the Convention's work and using resources as efficiently as possible.
+- 30. All States Parties in a position to do so will provide necessary financial resources for the effective operation of the Implementation Support Unit and take responsibility for the mechanisms they have established. - 31.
+The States Parties will make use of synergies with other relevant instruments of international humanitarian and human rights law.